aleph2c/miros/doc/zero_to_one.rst

   especially if you are new to this type of technical language.
 Read the hints after you have programmed your first working statechart.

-  On your first pass, see if you can *guess* how the story's features, and characters, relate to some of the programming concepts you know already.
+  On your first pass just read the story and look over the pictures.

+  After you have completed the example, read the story again if your understanding of the dynamics aren't clear.
+At this point look at the hint boxes.

 Story
 ^^^^^